UB-Mannheim/crass/doc/image-processing.md

 This will set the mask (search area) between 30% and 70% of the image.

-####Plumb:
-minheightplmask + factor of the image height
-maxheightplmask + factor of the image height

-0.0 -> 0% height -> top of the image
-1.0 -> 100% height -> bottom of the image

-    ./crass (...options...) --minheightplmask 0.0 --maxheightplmask 0.3

-This will set the mask (search area) between 0% (top of the image) and 30% of the images height.

 ## Setting Clipping Masks
 Clipping mask mark the area to be crop out.
 This area will be compute automatically but the user can set some extra options.